daveeS987/data-structures-and-algorithms/javascript/multi-bracket-validation/README.md

 <!-- What approach did you take?
 Why?
 What is the Big O space/time for this approach? -->

+Iterate over the string.
+If the current element is an opening bracket, add it to a stack.
+If the current element is a closing bracket, pop off the stack and see if the brackets correspond to each other.
+If at any point, the brackets don't match return false.
+At the end, return whether the stack is empty.

 ## Solution

 <!-- Embedded whiteboard image -->